j-h-scheufen/regen-league/README.md

 using ( bucket_id = 'public' );
 ```

-2. The app uses stored SQL functions to INSERT hubs and projects, e.g. to ensure that an admin is atomically assigned.
-These functions were authorized in the following way:
+2. The app uses stored SQL functions to INSERT an entity + a relationship atomically, e.g. to ensure that an admin is atomically assigned.
 ```
-ALTER DEFAULT PRIVILEGES REVOKE EXECUTE ON FUNCTIONS FROM PUBLIC;

--- Choose which roles can execute functions
-GRANT EXECUTE ON FUNCTION add_hub TO authenticated;
-GRANT EXECUTE ON FUNCTION add_hub TO service_role;
-GRANT EXECUTE ON FUNCTION add_project TO authenticated;
-GRANT EXECUTE ON FUNCTION add_project TO service_role;

 create or replace function public.new_entity_with_user_relation(name varchar, description text, entity_type_id int, role_id uuid, user_id uuid) returns uuid as $$ declare